15 min read

 The problem: "The guys" are interchangeable background characters.

 The fix: Give teammates distinct personalities and functions in the story.
 Some should support the relationship; some should challenge it.
 Team dynamics should create complications.
+The Ice and Instinct worldbuilding approach treats each teammate as a future protagonist, which gives even minor characters weight.

 Mistake 5: The Season Finale Shortcut